molmod/yaff/doc/howto.rst

      or we have to introduce cross-parameter files.
 (The latter may be very annoying when pursuing more advanced simulations where molecules are gradually switched on and off.)

+   Final thought: we can make the entire thing optional, i.e. when system.fragments is None, we can have the behavior without separate namespaces.
+This is convenient when testing a new FF for one sort of fragment.

 4. Lower priority: provide a simple tool to automatically assign bonds and atom types using rules.
 (For the moment we hack our way out with the ``molmod``